mikesir87/blog.mikesir87.io/_posts/2017-09-28-docker-and-security-vascan.md

 category: Talk
 tags: [docker, meetup]
 uuid: 3f2c8678-690b-4bd1-b304-8015c931c5f1
+description: Presentation slides given to the Virginia Alliance for Security Computing and Networking on September 28, 2017 on the Virginia Tech campus.
+excerpt: Presentation slides given to the Virginia Alliance for Security Computing and Networking on September 28, 2017 on the Virginia Tech campus.
 ---

 Presentation given to the Virginia Alliance for Security Computing and Networking on September 28, 2017 on the Virginia Tech campus.
 Open the speaker notes for what each demo covered.